tanishqsatsangi/Quiz-App-/README.md

 # Quiz-App-
- A absic Quiz app contains some question with respect to Android
+ A basic Quiz app contains some question with respect to Android This project was developed in the term of my Android Basic NanoDegree at Udacity.